mitaliaswani/writeups/HackTheBox/Dancing.md

 - `IPC$` is Inter-Process Communication, which is a special share used for communication between processes over the network, and is not part of the file system.
 - `WorkShares` is a custom share which may contain files or folders specifically intended to be shared with users on the network.

-We will try to connect to all the shares except `IPC$`, which is not valuable since it is not browsable like a regular directory.
+We will try to connect to all the shares with potentially browseable files.
+We will skip `IPC$` for now, because it is primarily used for inter-process communication rather than as a normal file share.
 First let us try the `ADMIN$` administrative share.
 ```bash
 $ smbclient \\\\10.129.53.171\\ADMIN$
 Password for [WORKGROUP\user]: